mvadari/xrpl-docs/Permissioned DEX XLS.md

 * The `AcceptedTokens` or `AcceptedCredentials` arrays are too long.
 * If `DomainID` is included:
 	* That domain doesn't exist.
-	* The account isn't the owner of that domain.
+	* The account isn't the domain owner.

 ### 3.3.
 State Changes